ellisgl/GeekLab-HTML/README.md

 *    Creates (X)HTML programmitically

 ### Installation
-Copy the lib\GeekLab folder to your codebase where it can be loaded.
+Copy the src\ folder to a folder GeekLab\HTML where your autoloader can load it.

 -OR-

 Via Composer

 composer.json
 ```json
 {